Brko28/QtN2N_GUI/README.md

 # QtN2N_GUI

-To make the chat work, tap adapter needs to be installed.
+To make the chat work, tap adapter needs to be installed and always run as an administrator.